rust-lang/book/src/ch20-02-multithreaded.md

 ```

 We chose `usize` as the type of the `size` parameter, because we know that a
 negative number of threads doesn’t make any sense.
-We also know we’ll use this
+We also know we’ll use `size`
-4 as the number of elements in a collection of threads, which is what the
+as the number of elements in a collection of threads, which is what the
 `usize` type is for, as discussed in the [“Integer Types”][integer-types]<!--
 ignore --> section of Chapter 3.